Skip to main content

 6. Promote Continuous Improvement: Support ongoing evaluation and enhancement of youth-focused programs.

-Youth leadership and youth voice are critical to the success of Youth Services (YS).
-The YS Youth Action Board (YAB) provides this opportunity.
-In collaboration with our community, their vision is to prevent and end youth experiencing homelessness, by housing that is supportive and equitable, creating pathways of employment, education, and leadership to ensure youth experiencing homelessness is rare, brief, and nonrecurring.
-With an emphasis of recognizing systematic failure for youth identifying as BIPOC and LGBTQIA2S+.
+Youth leadership and youth voice are critical to the success of Youth Services.
+The Youth Action Board provides this opportunity.
+In collaboration with our community, their vision is to prevent and end youth experiencing homelessness by housing that is supportive and equitable, creating pathways of employment, education, and leadership to ensure youth experiencing homelessness is rare, brief, and nonrecurring.
+With an emphasis of recognizing systematic failure for youth identifying as black, indigenous, and people of color and LGBTQIA2S+.Refer to 2024 Salt Lake Youth Needs Report.

-• Provide youth perspective and expertise to Youth Services and Salt Lake Valley Coalition to End Homelessness on issues that affect youth and youth experiencing homelessness in our community
+• Provide youth perspective and expertise to Youth Services and Salt Lake Valley Coalition to End Homelessness on issues that affect youth and youth experiencing homelessness in our community.

-• Provide the primary communication link for youth to government, business, and the entire community on a variety of subjects and opportunities
+• Provide the primary communication link for youth to government, business, and the entire community on a variety of subjects and opportunities.

-• Identify and advocate for the needs of youth in our community
+• Identify and advocate for the needs of youth in our community.

-• Identify and carry out events and activities for the community which are important to youth
+• Identify and carry out events and activities for the community which are important to youth.

-• Promote continuous quality improvement
+• Promote continuous quality improvement.

 YAB Achievements

-For the past three years, the YAB has partnered with Volunteers of America (VOA), Youth Resource Center (YRC), to complete a youth-specific PIT.
-The "Youth Point in Time Count" in Salt Lake County (SLCO) refers to a yearly count conducted to assess the number of young people experiencing homelessness within the county, usually taking place during the last week of January as part of the broader "Point in Time Count" mandated by HUD; this data is crucial for understanding the scope of youth homelessness and allocating resources to address it.
+For the past three years, the Youth Action Board has partnered with Volunteers of America, Youth Resource Center, to complete a youth-specific PIT.
+The youth Point-in-Time Count in Salt Lake County refers to a yearly count conducted to assess the number of young people experiencing homelessness within the county, usually taking place during the last week of January as part of the broader Point in Time Count mandated by Housing and Urban Development (HUD); this data is crucial for understanding the scope of youth homelessness and allocating resources to address it.

-Key points about the Youth Point in Time Count in SLCO:
+Key points about the Youth Point in Time Count in SLCo:

 • Focus on youth: